mathigon/textbooks/transformations-and-symmetry/content.md

 ### Composition of Transformations

-{.todo} TODO – Composition of transformations
+{.todo} COMING SOON – Composition of transformations

     // Of course, we can combine multiple translations, reflections and rotations to
     // create more complex transformations.